-Editor's Note: Today (Feb 27) is International Polar Bear Day an annual event to raise awareness about the conservation status of the polar bear.
+Editor's Note: This article was originally published on February 27 i.e. International Polar Bear Day an annual event to raise awareness about the conservation status of the polar bear.
 The day aims to raise awareness about the impact of global warming and reduced sea ice on polar bear populations.

 It encourages people to find ways to reduce their carbon output, such as by turning down their thermostat or driving less or to install an energy efficient insulation in houses.